kuberise/kuberise.io/README.md

 - Fork this repository into your Github account (or clone this repository and push it in any other code repository).
 Now your new repository address is `RepoURL`
 - Clone the new repository in your computer and enter to the kuberise folder. (`cd kuberise`)
 - Choose a name for your platform like `PlatformName`
 - Create a value file in app-of-apps folder with the name of `values-PlatformName.yaml` (In this file you can define which tools you want to install in your platform.
 This file will override default values.yaml file in that folder.
-You can copy current values-minikube.yaml file `cp ./app-of-apps/values-minikube.yaml ./app-of-apps/values-PlatformName.yaml`)
+You can copy current values-local.yaml file `cp ./app-of-apps/values-local.yaml ./app-of-apps/values-PlatformName.yaml`)
-- In values folder create a new folder (or copy minikube sample folder) and call it `PlatformName`.
+- In values folder create a new folder (or copy local sample folder) and call it `PlatformName`.
 This is the folder for values for each tool that you install in your platform.
-For each tool that you install there should be a folder with the same name and values.yaml inside that folder. (`cp -r ./values/minikube ./values/PlatformName`)
+For each tool that you install there should be a folder with the same name and values.yaml inside that folder. (`cp -r ./values/local ./values/PlatformName`)
 - Commit and push changes to your new repository.
 - Choose admin password and also postgresql super admin password